 In 2017 Travel + Leisure Magazine called Portsmouth ‘the Christmas Capital of North America,’ and it certainly lives up to the title.
 It’s definitely one of the top New England Christmas destinations!

-Vintage Christmas in Portsmouth is a month-long holiday celebration that kicks off on December 1st with the Portsmouth Christmas Tree Lighting and Illuminated Holiday Parade and continues throughout the month of December.
+Vintage Christmas in Portsmouth is a month-long holiday celebration that kicks off on December 1st with the Portsmouth Christmas Tree Lighting and Illuminated Holiday Parade and continues throughout the month of December, and it’s one of the best Christmas events in New England.

 They have a free Vintage Christmas Trolley that makes a 15-minute loop of downtown Portsmouth, stopping at public parking lots, garages, hotels, The Music Hall and Strawbery Banke Museum.